-- Schedule: Project admin 2023-24; planning/design/env compliance/permitting 2023-24; implementation/construction 2023-2024 - Planning/Design: - Initial funding for park design and engineering has been provided from Tribal Mitigation Funds, as directed by the GAVMAC.
+- o Schedule: Project admin 2023-24; planning/design 2023-24; implemen/construction 2023-2024 - Planning/Design: Initial funding for park design and engineering has been provided from Tribal Mitigation Funds, as directed by the GAVMAC.
 Plaza construction costs will be funded through grants.
 Matching grant funds are being sought. - Significant public outreach conducted.
 The GAVMAC has collected community input over the past two years via internet survey in English and Spanish, community presentations, and related meetings. - The Master Plan incorporates the established native shade trees and compliments them with other native plantings.
 The plan is to keep the design theme natural. - Experience: Sonoma County Public Infrastructure has completed hundreds of improvement projects and has an experienced team of professionals. - Match: Proposing a 1:1 match of \$1,000,000, none of which is secured.
 The anticipated match grant funds have already been applied for, and if awarded would be received in June 2023. - Partial funding: Partial funding is an option, application listed priorities in application including the completion of project design, demolition, and site preparation as the highest needs.

-- Diversity, Equity & Inclusion: The Geyserville Community Plaza will benefit a diverse population of ethnicity, age, and social economic status, including the area's 39% Latino population. - Community Support: Letters of Support from Geyserville Community Foundation, Senator Mike McGuire, Geyserville Chamber of Commerce. - Performance on Previous and/or Current MGP Projects: While Sonoma County Public Infrastructure does not have direct MGP experience, the agency has completed hundreds of improvement projects and has an experienced team of professionals. - Geographic: This MGP application is the first from the Geyserville area. - Fire/Flood Impacted Area: The community of Geyserville has been highly affected by fire, including the recent 2017 Pocket, 2018 Kincade and 2020 Walbridge fires as well as many flood events.
+- Diversity, Equity & Inclusion: The Geyserville Community Plaza will benefit a diverse population of ethnicity, age, and social economic status, including the area's 39% Latino population. - Community Support: Letters of Support from Geyserville Community Foundation, Senator Mike McGuire, Geyserville Chamber of Commerce. - Performance on Previous and/or Current MGP Projects: While Sonoma County Public Infrastructure does not have direct MGP experience, the agency has completed hundreds of improvement projects and has an experienced team of professionals.

+- Geographic: This MGP application is the first from the Geyserville area. - Fire/Flood Impacted Area: The community of Geyserville has been highly affected by fire, including the recent 2017 Pocket, 2018 Kincade and 2020 Walbridge fires as well as many flood events.

-RECOMMENDATION: This project is recommended for \$400,000 for completion of design and planning (25%) and demolition and site preparation (75%), as described in the Project Timeline/Worksheet.
+RECOMMENDATION: This project is recommended for partial funding \$400,000 (40%) for Improvements as described in the Project Timeline/Worksheet, based on project evaluation above, including: